Updated: May 20, 2014

 Init then starts all services using service scripts marked SXX, where XX is a number, in ascending order from 0 to 99.
 It tries to resolve dependencies, and then it runs the programs listed in these scripts until the system is fully booted and functional.
 Conversely, during shutdown or reboot, it runs the kill scripts, marked with KXX in descending numerical order.

-This is the classic invocation, and it not always correct.
+This is the classic invocation, and it is not always correct.
 Some Linux distributions do not use all the seven levels, and some levels are simply identical to others.
 Some Linux distributions use different methods of starting services, including boot sequence mechanisms called systemd or upstart.
 But that's advanced stuff.

 Desktop environments are also started and initialized, until the user is logged in the full desktop session.
 Do you remember the virtual consoles we mentioned earlier?
 Well, you might want to know the desktop session is shown on the seventh virtual console, which can be accessed with Ctrl + Alt + F7.
 Function keys F1 through F6 access command-line only sessions.